csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 When it comes time to insert a new element, we allocate a new node for it.
 We must at this point decide what level the node should be.
 Examining Figure 10.59, we find that roughly half the nodes are level 1 nodes, roughly a quarter are level 2, and, in general, approx~i~mately 1/2i nodes are level i.
 We choose the level of the node randomly, in accordance W~i~th this probability distribution.
 The easiest way to do this is to flip a coin until a head occurs and use the total number of flips as the node level.
 Figure 10.60 shows a typical skip list.

 Given this, the skip list algorithms are simple to describe.
 To perform a find, we start at the highest pointer at the header.
-We traverse along this level until we find that the next node is larger than the one we are looking for (or ).
+We traverse along this level until we find that the next node is larger than the one we are looking for (or).
 When this occurs, we go to the next lower level and continue the strategy.
 When progress is stopped at level 1, either we are in front of the node we are looking for, or it is not in the list.
 To perform an insert, we proceed as in a find, and keep track of each point where we sW~i~tch to a lower level.
 The new node, whose level is determined randomly, is then spliced into the list.
 This operation is shown in Figure 10.61.

 A cursory analysis shows that since the expected number of nodes at each level is unchanged from the original (nonrandomized) algorithm, the total amount of work that is expected to be performed traversing to nodes on the same level is unchanged.
 This tells us that these operations have O (log n) expected costs.
 Of course, a more formal proof is required, but it is not much different from this.

 Skip lists are similar to hash tables, in that they require an estimate of the number of elements that W~i~ll be in the list (so that the number of levels can be determined).
 If an estimate is not available, we can assume a large number or use a technique similar to rehashing.
 Experiments have shown that skip lists are as efficient as many balanced search tree implementations and are certainly much simpler to implement in many languages.

-## 10.4.3.
-Primality Testing
+### Primality Testing

 In this section we examine the problem of determining whether or not a large number is prime.
 As was mentioned at the end of Chapter 2, some cryptography schemes depend on the difficulty of factoring a large, 200-digit number into two 100-digit primes.
 In order to implement this scheme, we need a method of generating these two primes.
 The problem is of major theoretical interest, because nobody now knows how to test whether a d-digit number n is prime in time polynomial in d.